NovaMods/nova-renderer/docs/DescriptorIndexingGuide.md

 My renderer has a concept of a Material.
 My Materials have a VkPipeline, and a bunch of VkDescriptorSets that represent all the resources needed by the Material.
 This includes things the artists care about, like textures and artist-tunable material parameters, along with things like the camera matrices, per-frame information like the current time and player's position, etc. The idea is that I can bind each Material's descriptors atomically, then issue drawcalls for everything using that Material, then bind the next Material's descriptors, all without worrying about only updating some of the descriptors.
 This is somewhat ineffecient and I'm binding more than I need to, but for now it's fine

-I tried having my resoruce own their own descriptor sets.
+I tried having my resource own their own descriptor sets.
 This initially made sense to me, until I realized that descriptor sets were tied to the pipeline layout they're created from.
 Having one descriptor per resource didn't work, but having one descriptor per resource _per pipeline_ made more sense

 ## Descriptor Indexing Guide